contrapost/vingtun/README.md

 7. The winner is the one with higher score (practically it could be only dealer, otherwise dealer should lose the game in the previous step)

+#### Deck of cards
+Deck of cards can be loaded from a file or initiated dynamically.
+A new deck is shuffled before a game.
+A deck loaded from a file is used in a game without shuffling.

 ### How to build and run
 You can build the game app by running:
 ```shell script